DavidL0914/Github-Pages/_posts/2023-09-14-factorial-calculator.md

         <button id="calculate">Calculate Factorial</button>
         <p id="result"></p>
     </div>

 <script>
-    // JavaScript for handling the UI and factorial calculation

     // Add an event listener to the 'calculate' button document.getElementById('calculate').addEventListener('click', function () {
         // Get the input value as a number